F0lak/dm_open_ref/ref/proc/alert.md

-## alert proc
+## alert (proc)

 **Format:**
 +   alert(Usr=usr,Message,Title,Button1="Ok",Button2,Button3)

 **Returns:**
 +   Selected button
+***
 This sleeps the current proc until the user clicks one of the named buttons.
 As with input(), the first argument may be entirely left out.
-### Example:

 ```dm

 mob/verb/self_destruct()
    alert("Prepare to die.")
    del usr

 ```

 A slightly more complicated example provides the user with a choice in the matter:
-### Example:

 ```dm

 mob/verb/self_destruct()
    switch(alert("Would you like to die?",,"Yes","No","Maybe"))
       if("Yes")